* Fed to reduce stimulus by another $10 billion per month

 “I think investors had hoped that the Fed would somehow respond to the recent turbulence and show they had their back,” said Jack Ablin, chief investment officer of BMO Private Bank in Chicago.

-The Fed said it would buy $65 billion in bonds per month starting in February, down from $75 billion now.
+In its announcement, the Fed said it would buy $65 billion in bonds per month starting in February, down from $75 billion now.
 In what was Fed Chairman Ben Bernanke’s last policy-setting meeting, the central bank also maintained its longer-term plan to keep U.S. interest rates low for some time to come.

 The benchmark S&P 500 has lost ground in four of the past five sessions as fears over slowing growth in China and large capital outflows from developing markets prompted investors to seek safe-haven assets.